 Knife Sterilizing - Pitfalls and traps - water and energy saving solutions.

-The point of sterilizing and washing a knife is pretty obvious and is regulated, or at least should be regulated, to ensure good hygiene and safe food.
-Knives for cutting meat as in processing plants, butchers and abattoirs would need to be washed and sterilized at regular intervals, that is, a minimum of between every carcass This regular sterilizing avoids cross contamination.
-The knives not only need to be sterilized but at the same time should be washed and rinsed, this in itself rules out autoclaves and UV or Ozone type sterilizers unless the knives are washed prior to entering the sterilizer .
-The most economical way to wash and sterilize is to use hot water in a knife sterilizing unit as shown.
+The point of sterilizing and washing a knife is to ensure good hygiene and provide safe food.
+Knives used for cutting meat in processing plants, butchers and abattoirs would need to be washed and sterilized at regular intervals of, at a minimum, once between every carcass.
+This regular sterilizing avoids cross contamination.

 Chemical Sterilization